A tourist's guide to regularity structures and singular stochastic PDEs: Multi-pre-Lie structure and renormalized equations

-Building $\mathscr{T}$ within $V$, any renormalization structure $\mathscr{U}$ compatible with $\mathscr{T}$ and satisfying assumption \textbf{\textsf{(C)}} will also be built within $V$, with $U$ and $U^-$ subsets of $V$.
-We saw in Section \ref{SectionConcreteRenormStructure} how to construct a family of $\bf K$-admissible models associated with elements $k$ of the renormalization group $G^-_\textrm{ad}$, from a single $\bf K$-admissible model, ${\sf M}^\epsilon=({\sf \Pi}^\epsilon,{\sf g}^\epsilon)$ for instance.
-It is not clear however that the $^k{\sf M}^\epsilon$-reconstruction of the solution $\bsu\in \mcD_{(0,t_0)}^{\gamma,\eta}(T,{^k}{\sf g}^\epsilon)$ to the $^k{\sf M}^\epsilon$-dependent regularity structure lift of equation \eqref{EqgKPZ} is the solution of a PDE driven by $\zeta_\epsilon$.
-Theorem \ref{ThmRenormPDEs} shows that this is indeed the case.
-This is the main result of this section, first proved in the seminal work \cite{BCCH18} of Bruned, Chandra, Chevyrev and Hairer, as everything else in this section.
-The proof builds on the fact that the dual renormalization maps $\widetilde{k}^*$ that one can associate to any $k\in G^-_\textrm{ad}$ happens to be multi-pre-Lie morphisms under a compatibility condition on the multi-pre-Lie structure and the renormalization operator $\delta$, found here under the form of Assumption \textbf{\textsf{(D3)}}.
+{\it 3.
+Pre-Lie algebras and renormalization.} The regularity structure associated with equation \eqref{EqgKPZ} is built from $V$, with $T$ and $T^+$ subsets of $V$.
+Building $\mathscr{T}$ within $V$, any renormalization structure $\mathscr{U}$ compatible with $\mathscr{T}$ and satisfying Assumption \textbf{\textsf{(C)}} will also be built within $V$, with $U$ and $U^-$ some subsets of $V$.
+Theorem \ref{ThmRenormPDEs} below shows that $\overline{u}_\epsilon$ is the solution of an explicit equation driven by $\zeta_\epsilon$.
+This result was first proved in the seminal work \cite{BCCH18} of Bruned, Chandra, Chevyrev and Hairer.
+The proof builds on the fact that the dual renormalization map $\widetilde{k}^*$ that one can associate to any $k\in G^-_\textrm{ad}$ happens to be a multi-pre-Lie morphism under a {\it compatibility condition} on the multi-pre-Lie structure and the renormalization operator $\delta$, found here under the form of Assumption \textbf{\textsf{(D3)}}.

-The assumptions \textbf{\textsf{(D1-D3)}} to be found in this section are all met in the case of a general subcritical system of singular stochastic PDEs, and we verify them by hand in Section \ref{SectionBuildingRS} where we construct the regularity and renormalization structures associated with the generalized (KPZ) equation.
+Assumptions \textbf{\textsf{(D1-D3)}} to be found in this section are all met in the case of a general subcritical system of singular stochastic PDEs, and we verify them by hand in Section \ref{SectionBuildingRS} where we construct the regularity and renormalization structures associated with the generalized (KPZ) equation.
 We emphasize them here as `assumptions' to stress the mechanics at work in the most general case.